morgenman/nds-docker/README.md

 ### Install docker:
 > https://docs.docker.com/desktop/windows/install/
 > Just install it, it should automatically integrate with wsl2
+> Leave Docker Desktop open and running so when you open Workspace, it can connect

 ### Install VSCode:
 > I would be surprised if you didn't already have this installed